 The deposit calculation considers the total project cost, not just the building contract.
 Land purchase plus construction cost equals the total value against which your deposit is assessed.

-For house and land packages, the total package price determines your deposit requirement.
-A $200,000 section and $500,000 build creates a $700,000 project requiring $70,000 deposit at 10 percent.
+For house and land packages, the total package price is assessed alongside your income, equity, valuation, contract terms, and lender policy.
+A $200,000 section and $500,000 build creates a $700,000 project, but the deposit or equity required is lender-assessed rather than an automatic percentage.

 If you already own the land, its value counts toward your equity position.
 Land purchased previously and now worth more than you paid contributes equity that reduces the additional deposit needed for construction.